 First of all God Almighty has taken away from our chief the knowledge or never had given it.

-Other (vice-) admirals from province Friesland, region Ostfriesland and region West-Friesland were: Hans Willem van Aylva (from Holwerd), Rudolf Coenders (from Harlingen), Pieter Florisse (from Monnickendam?), Jan Cornelisz Meppel (from Hoorn), Christoffel Middaghten (from Sexbierum), Volckert Adriaansz Schram (from Enkhuizen), Hidde Sjoerds (from Sexbierum), Enno Doedes Star (from Osterhusen), Auke Stellingwerf (from Harlingen), and David Vlugh (from Enkhuizen).
+Other (vice-) admirals from the province of Friesland, the region of Ostfriesland and the region of Westfriesland were: Hans Willem van Aylva (from Holwerd), Rudolf Coenders (from Harlingen), Pieter Florisse (from Monnickendam?), Jan Cornelisz Meppel (from Hoorn), Christoffel Middaghten (from Sexbierum), Volckert Adriaansz Schram (from Enkhuizen), Hidde Sjoerds (from Sexbierum), Enno Doedes Star (from Osterhusen), Auke Stellingwerf (from Harlingen), and David Vlugh (from Enkhuizen).

 The story of Robinson Crusoe is, in fact, an ode to superior England with Tobago being England.
 France and Germany are represented by the cannibals, and the Dutch Republic is the enslaved cannibal named Friday.
 The father of Friday is Spain, out of which the Dutch Republic was born indeed.
 There are many more hints giving away Benckes’ adventure on island Tobago was the basis of the story.
 Yet again, this Frisian did not get the credits.
 They still go to the Scotsman Selkirk.